-Choosing a “why” that’s inspirational and meaningful will drive up your innovation process and product development for years to come.
-Just think of Apple or Nike, it’s never been simply about the iPhone or the Nikes in an age where competition is all around, the “Think Different” and “Just Do It” are the “why” that makes consumers evolve into brand ambassadors.
+Choosing a purpose that’s inspirational and meaningful will power your innovation process and product development for years to come.
+Just think of Apple or Nike – it’s never been simply about the iPhone or the Nikes.
+In an age where competition is around every corner, the “Think Different” and “Just Do It” slogans are the “why” that inspire consumers to grow into brand ambassadors.

-Researching your current market will help you retain your old clients while focusing on securing your growth.
-Existing behavioral patterns such as the buying frequency or the fact that users are interested in your newsletter will present you with significant insights to incorporate later on in your product development.
+Researching your current market will help you retain your clients while securing your business growth.
+Existing behavioral patterns such as buying frequency, customer service interactions, content consumption, social media engagement, and so on, will present you with pertaining customer insights that can be incorporated in new product development.

-For example, if most consumers are buying a new mobile phone each year, it makes sense to update such product annually to reach all of your potential clients without making unnecessary expenses.
+For example, if most consumers are buying a new mobile phone each year, it makes sense to release new versions of such products annually and reach all of your potential clients without making unnecessary expenses.

-People are always sharing their opinion on various topics across countless social media, blogs, and emails addresses at their service provider or product developer.
-Their comments and feedback could give you substantial information into potential issues and challenges, market opportunities, user expectations, target market, and even consumers’ purchasing power.
+People are sharing their opinions on any topic across countless communication channels, such as social media platforms, blogs, and recommendations addressed to their service provider or product developer.
+Their comments and feedback could give you valuable information about potential issues and challenges, market opportunities, user expectations, target market adjustments, and even the consumer’s purchasing power.

 Defining the Product

-You have to focus on polishing the product, that’s done through concept testing and brainstorming.
-The idea is to see how users react to what you’ve come up with so far, and whether they would be willing to pay for it, and respectively, just how much they’d be willing to pay.
+The goal is to see how users react to what you’ve come up with so far, and whether they would be willing to pay for it, and respectively, just how much they’d be willing to pay.

-After you’ve finished creating your product it’s time to find the best way to sell it.
-Whether it’s online, on TV, on mobile, in-store, through phone, social media, or partner networks would be determined by the information you’ve gathered in your initial research.
+After you’ve completed the new product development process it’s time to find the best way to sell it.
+Whether it’s online, on TV, on mobile, in-store, through phone, social media, in partner networks, or all of the above, should be determined based on the information you’ve gathered in your research.

-You have to think of the channels that will best fit your customers and their needs.
-For example, if you’re a digital games reseller, and you’ve found out most of your potential clients shop online, there’s no need to invest in a store or distributing to other physical vendors.
-It’ll be much more cost-effective for you to use your website as a reselling platform, offer the ability to purchase a digital version and offer y fast shipping for all products that require it.
+For example, if you’re a digital games reseller, and you’ve found out most of your potential clients shop online, there’s no need to invest in a store or to distribute your products in other brick-and-mortar shops.
+It’ll be much more cost-effective to use your website as a reselling platform, offer the ability to purchase downloadable versions of the games, as well as offer fast shipping for all products that may require it, such as merchandise.

-Keep in mind that every product has its life cycle, clothes are usually seasonal, mobile devices – annual, and some products like cars could be used for years.
-Whether the product is new or is already declining in popularity will affect both your marketing strategy and business model.
-Your aim is to develop a product with superior quality within the life cycle of your previous (more mature) one.
+Keep in mind that every product has a life cycle.
+Clothes are usually seasonal, mobile devices – annual, and some products like cars can be used for years.
+Whether the product belongs to a group that is new or is already declining in popularity may also affect both your marketing strategy and business model.
+Your goal should be to develop solutions with superior quality within the life cycle of your existing ones or build something completely new.